d0mk/pygame_rays/README.md

 # pygame_rays

-My implementation of simple raycasting system, inspired by The Coding Train's (youtube channel) video .
+My implementation of simple raycasting system, inspired by The Coding Train's (youtube channel) video.
 The user can control the light source with mouse.

 Run the program by starting the 'main.py' script.